 Surfaces are used to define the properties of solid objects and vents in your FDS model.
 The surface can use previously defined materials in mixtures or layers.
-By default, all solid objects and vents are inert, with a temperature that is fixed at the ambient temperature (set in the Simulation Parameters dialog).
+The default surface of all solid objects and vents, initialized as INERT, is defined by the default surface property in the Simulation Parameters dialog.
+The default temperature is fixed at the ambient temperature also set in the Simulation Parameters dialog.
 In addition to defining heat conduction in a solid, surfaces can also be used to define a burner, specify the ignition temperature for an object, give a vent a supply velocity, and set the many other properties supported by FDS.